lucidrains/taylor-series-linear-attention/README.md

 This repository will only offer non-causal self attention as well as cross attention.
 Autoregressive formulation requires a complicated CUDA kernel.

+Be aware that in linear attention, the quadratic is pushed to the attention head dimension.
+With the taylor expansion, this becomes O(D^3)

 ## Appreciation

 - <a href="https://a16z.com/supporting-the-open-source-ai-community/">A16Z Open Source AI Grant Program</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorships, as well as my other sponsors, for affording me the independence to open source current artificial intelligence research